Protecting our lands and waters

-To date we have preserved over 10,000 acres of evergreen forests, salmon streams, marine shorelines and community parks.
+To date we have preserved 11,000 acres of evergreen forests, salmon streams, marine shorelines and community parks.

 What We Do

 With almost four decades of conservation accomplishments in the region, Great Peninsula Conservancy is a trusted conservation leader.
 We work in collaboration with community groups, local governments, tribes, and landowners, providing the tools and expertise to preserve forever the special landscapes of the Great Peninsula region.

 Great Peninsula Conservancy protects land by creating nature preserves that we own, partnering with public agencies to create local parks, and by placing permanent restrictions on private land that help sustain family farms and forests through generations.
 Conserved lands are either purchased at fair market value or received through donation.
 Our work is made possible by generous contributions from individuals, foundations, and public agencies, and by the willingness (and often passion) of landowners to conserve their land.